MdShoaibulhaq/My-aws-preperation-notes/README.md

 =>However, they can only be attached to ONE EC2 instance at a time.

-=>EBS volumes have the benefit of being backed up into a snapshot - which can later be restored into a new EBS volume.
+>EBS volumes have the benefit of being backed up into a snapshot - which can later be restored into a new EBS volume.
 =================================================================
 EBS - Performance
 ====================================================================